Glazzes/react-native-zoom-toolkit/docs/docs/components/cropzoom.md

 - Returns [CropContextResult](#cropcontextresult)

 ::: warning Beware
-All crops resulting from this method may be subject to one pixel margin of error, if you used `fixedWidth` argument, this is an intentional behavior in order to prevent some image cropping libraries from crashing your app.
+If you called this method with the `fixedWidth` argument, resulting crops may be subject to one pixel margin of error, this is an intentional behavior in order to prevent some image cropping libraries from crashing your app.
 :::

 ### rotate